swarmlibs/grafana-snapshot-gateway/README.md

 # About
-A self-hosted Grafana snapshot gateway
+A snapshot gateway for self-hosted Grafana server